joaonmatos/feup-machine-learning/README.md

 `python db_importer.py`
 to parse the data and create the database.

-To obtain some statistics, you should run the files in `statistics` folder.
+To obtain some statistics, you should run `python statiscal_methods.py` and check the files in `statistics` folder.

 To run the developed algorithms, you should run the files in `classifiers` folder.